 How much cash could you unlock?

-Unlocking cash from your home will reduce the value of your estate and could affect your entitlement to state benefits – such as pension credit, savings credit or even council tax benefit – so think carefully before taking a lifetime mortgage.
-And remember, while you can choose not to make repayments in your lifetime, interest will build up on your loan over the years.
+Bear in mind that unlocking cash from your home will reduce the value of your estate and could affect your entitlement to state benefits – such as pension credit, savings credit or even council tax benefit.
+And remember, while you can choose not to make repayments in your lifetime, interest will build up on your equity release mortgage loan over the years.